crowdagger/caribon/README.md

 ================

-* Built-in list of ignored words (common words whose repetitions don't matter) for french and englih, though they are not complete.
+* Built-in list of ignored words (common words whose repetitions don't matter) for french and english, though they are not complete.
 * Basic support for other
   languages supported by the Snowball (http://snowball.tartarus.org/) project.